shubhamkumarjha123/py_codes/folder/Multiplication table according to user.md

-# Multiplication table according to the user choosen number and print Table
+# Multiplication table according to the user choosen number and print Table.

 ```python